 Featured on Shark Tank, this gluten-free pasta alternative has garnered quite the buzz—and for good reason.
 This unique "pasta" is actually made out of hearts of palm, a thick white vegetable taken from the core of certain species of palm trees, and comes already cooked.
 All you have to do to prepare Palmini is rinse the "noodles" in water and add your favorite pasta sauce or incorporate it into your favorite recipe.
 Palmini comes in linguini-style noodles or lasagna sheets.

-Right out of the can (or packet), Palmini will taste more like the vegetable, but after rinsing, your options are endless for adding flavors and transforming this healthy, high-fiber spiral into whatever tasty dish you want.
+Right out of the can (or packet), Palmini will taste more like a vegetable, but after rinsing, your options are endless for adding flavors and transforming this spiral into whatever tasty dish you want.
 Customers also like that it retains its texture and doesn't turn mushy after cooking and adding sauces to it.
 Palmini is also vegan, sugar-free, and low-carb so it works for a variety of dietary needs.